victormgbam/love-sandwiches/README.md

 <h1>LOVE SANDWICHES APP</h1>

-Love sandwiches is pyhton app that handles every market day sales for a company that runs a local market store, that sales that diffrent range of sandwiches.
+Love sandwiches is pyhton app that handles every market day sales for a company that runs a local market store, that sales that diffrent range of sandwiches.Love sandwich app handles data input automation for the company by collecting each market day sales, Calculating surplus for the day and making recommendation for sandwiches for the next day.

+<h3>How Love Sandwiches Works</h3>
+Love sandwiches app is based on automating sandwiches sales for a company on  market day. love sandwiches app connect with googlesheet to push data from and into spreadsheet.
+Love sandwiches staffs are prompted to enter data to calculate surplus and update stocks.

 ## Reminders